dennisallard/rms0-mssql-express/README.md

-This is a demo node app, hereby dubbed rms0, that provides a simple express API to SELECT data from tables in an SQL Server database.
+This is a demo node app, dubbed rms0, that provides a simple express API to SELECT data from tables in an SQL Server database.

 The database used so far is currently installed in a container.
 The container image consists of a recent Ubuntu Linux with SQL Server pre-installed by Microsoft.
 The tables are from datasets found here: